paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 ### Statutory Notes

 #### References in Text
-The Indian Self-Determination and Education Assistance Act, referred to in subsec. (a), is Pub.
+The Indian Self-Determination and Education Assistance Act ([25 U.S.C.
+450](./chapter-014-miscellaneous.md#section-450) et seq.), referred to in subsec. (a), is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2203, which was classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title prior to editorial reclassification as chapter 46 (§ 5301 et seq.) of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 This chapter, referred to in subsecs. (b) and (f)(4)(A), was in the original “this Act”, meaning Pub.
 L. 94–437, Sept.
 30, 1976, 90 Stat.
 1400, known as the Indian Health Care Improvement Act, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1601 of this title](./chapter-018-indian-health-care.md#section-1601) and Tables.